 - Valletta, the capital city: The capital city of Malta is rich of many treasures, so many that the first weekend I spent in Malta was entirely dedicated to this UNESCO World Heritage site.
 Valletta and Sliema are the home of many wreck diving sites such as the HMS Maori and the Tugboat 101.
-Read my article dedicated to the first weekend I spent in Valletta!

 - Mdina, the silent city: The most charming town you can visit in Malta.
 Some major historical treasures here too, but the discovery of the ancient capital of Malta is all about getting lost in its quiet yellow limestone streets.
 Every colourful door, every street corner with bougainvillaea flowers and every delicately carved building are exquisite.
 The perfect way to end the discovery is with the exquisite cakes of the Palazzo de Piro while enjoying the 180° view all over Malta northeast coast.
 Mdina is on the way to the famous Blue Grotto and Malta’s biggest shipwreck, the UM El Faroud.

-- The Blue Grotto: The road to the south shore of Malta through the field was interesting, but if it weren’t to dive the UM El Faroud shipwreck, not sure I would do it again.
+- The Blue Grotto: The road to the south shore of Malta through the fields was interesting, but if it weren’t to dive the UM El Faroud shipwreck, not sure I would do it again.
 After the dive, there is a free vantage point to see the Blue Grotto, which is good enough.

 - Comino Blue Lagoon: Doing it right in the middle of the summer holiday season was quite a gamble.
 However, on that day, the crowds were quite ok.
 The Blue Lagoon cruise was delightful and the lagoon pretty with stunning of sites for freediving, but I recommend planning it in shoulder season like June or September.